fsi-open/files/README.md

 Default Symfony file constraints will not work, but the options are the same between them.

+You can also constrain the length of the filename using the constraint below:

+- `FSi\Component\Files\Integration\Symfony\Validator\Constraint\BasenameLength`

+This will check the length of the filename *only*, not the full path created during the file upload.

 ### Doctrine\ORM

 Integration with `Doctrine\ORM` is very easy: